What is National Board Certification?

 Moving the National Board Certification process forward in New York State has been a collaborative effort of teachers, New York State Teacher Centers (NYSTC), New York State United Teachers (NYSUT), New York State Education Department (NYSED), National Board for Professional Teaching Standards (NBPTS), Higher Education, and State Farm.

 Since establishing the Shanker Grant in 1999 which subsidizes the $2500 fee for pursuing National Board Certification, New York State has consistently had about 100 teachers certify each year.
 NYSUT and NYSED have continued to support NBC by lobbying for continued funding of the Shanker Grant.
-This past year 156 certified!
-An almost 12% increase.
+This past year 136 certified!

 Top Districts in NYS: New York City, Schenectady, Arlington, Rochester, Wappinger, and Niskayuna

-Concurrently, NYSTCs began to offer guidance and support for candidates by offering cohort groups which meet regularly to meet the demands of this rigorous certification.
-In 2004, The Greater Capital Region Teacher Center and NBPTS began to offer intensive training for facilitators or "Candidate Support Providers" at the Rensselaerville Institute near Albany, New York.
-Teachers are grateful that these programs have been partially underwritten by a grant from State Farm Insurance.
+Concurrently, NYS Teacher Center began to offer guidance and support for candidates by offering cohort groups which meet regularly to meet the demands of this rigorous certification.
+In 2004, The Greater Capital Region Teacher Center and NBPTS began to offer intensive training for facilitators or "Candidate Support Providers" at the Carey Conference Center near Albany, New York.

-Support programs and funding will be essential in growing the number of NBCTs in New York State.
+Support programs and funding is essential in growing the number of NBCTs in New York State.
 We are currently working with NYSED, NYSUT and NBPTS to secure funding to sustain and grow our efforts.

 In NYS Education Law Part 80 3.6 allows teachers to meet the five year 175 hour/professional development requirement for maintaining certification (effective 2/2/2004) upon achievement of National Board Certification.
 Districts are required to record and submit teacher's professional development hours to NYSED and therefore, it is important to keep maintain accurate records of Nationally Board Certified Teachers and their certification achievement date.